Masleap-INC/flutter-mobile-app/README.md

-# Inkistry - Tattoo application
+# Flutter Mobile App - Tattoo application

 An awesome social media and the best mobile app written with Dart & Flutter using Firebase as backend to try any tattoo by verified artists in canada.